-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered by our plan (see the Covered Medical and Hospital Benefits Chart in the Summary of Benefits).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of Blue Medicare Advantage Plus, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2021 is \$5,200.
+Your maximum out-of-pocket amount is the most you will have to pay out-of-pocket for innetwork covered Part A and Part B services in 2022.
 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with the † symbol in the Medical Benefits Chart.)
-If you reach the maximum out-of-pocket amount of \$5,200, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+These services are indicated in the Medical Benefits Chart.)
+If you reach the maximum out-of-pocket amount, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).